blankoworld/makefly/doc/THEMES.md

   * **empty.file**: an empty file (some applications are very curious, this one don't escape to this rule)
   * **feed.footer.rss**: XML footer code for RSS feed
   * **feed.header.rss**: XML header code for RSS feed
-  * **isso.tmpl**: HTML code for each article for ISSO comment functionnality.
+  * **isso.tmpl**: HTML code for each post for ISSO comment functionnality.
 Replace ISSO\_CONTENT variable in templates.
   * **isso.css**: CSS used for ISSO functionnality
   * **isso\_css\_declaration.tmpl**: CSS HTML declaration used in header for ISSO comment system.
 Replace ISSO\_CSS\_DECLARATION variable in templates.
   * **isso\_declaration.tmpl**: HTML code that declares the ISSO javascript in our weblog.
 Commonly placed in the footer.
 Replace ISSO\_SCRIPT variable in templates.